dim505/ReactWebStore/README.md

 # ReactWebStore

-Folder Structure:
-Client App > SRC  (This is where all the JavaScript files for the React JS front end lives)
+I seperated my app into 2 folders.
+The front end folder will contain my React JS front end and the back end folder will contain my ASP.NET API endpoint.

 I am developing a webstore that will have a React JS front end, ASP.Net API for the backend and it will connect to a SQL database.